 - Compare traffic regions, for example, traffic to America vs. traffic to Asia

 - Compare your hubs

 Especially when it comes to medium and long-haul operations, the importance of accurate weather information is enormous.
 Since there are many providers for weather data (METAR, TAF), it is relatively easy to integrate this kind of information.

 The challenge we observed is in translating the information (METAR and TAF are quite cryptic for many people).
 That’s why we put a lot of effort into visualizing the text-based information.

 Additionally, to avoid an information overflow, it makes sense to pay attention to highlighting specific aspects (exceptional winds, clouds, thunderstorms, etc.)

-From our point of view, this should include information about current aircraft at an airport and their position.
+The airport workspace is especially important for hub-and-spoke airlines.
+From our point of view, the workspace has to include essential content about current aircraft at an airport and their position.

 Similar to world maps and flight lists, it makes sense to include additional information on flights.
 And again, use color highlighting to highlight problem-related aircraft.